-With a large portion of your buyers’ journeys online (especially in industries with longer sales cycles), continuously engaging prospects with your brand is more important than ever.
+With a large portion of your buyers’ journeys online (especially in industries with longer sales cycles), continuously engaging prospects is more important than ever.
 There is no choice but to include lead nurturing in the sales engagement process.
 Moreover, Annuitas Group’s study reports that nurtured leads make 47 percent larger purchases than non-nurtured leads.
-And another study by Gleanster showed that when leads were nurtured, 15 to 20 percent of the “not yet ready to purchase” opportunities converted into sales.
-In this post, we’ll cover how to implement a sales engagement process to get into more conversations that lead to more closed deals.
+Why set your team up for failure when setting up a great sales engagement process takes only four steps?
+Check out our steps to completing this goal.
+But first, here is a little more about sales engagement.

 First, consider what is happening during the phases in a typical journey represented in the graphic below.

 Next, map out your prospects’ pain points and motivations.
 For example, in the Considering phase, let us say our persona is concerned with your organization’s stability and credibility.
 Then in the Evaluating phase, they are confident you are reputable and now are concerned with how easy it is to use or understand your offerings.
 In the Selecting phase, they need to know that the sales rep is going to get them through implementation smoothly, addressing all their concerns in a timely and satisfying manner.

 After closing the deal, a customer wants to continue engaging with you in the Celebrating phase.
 This could come from providing them with excellent customer support.
 The image below maps the aforementioned motivational attributes.
 Your actual journey map will likely have many more considerations in some phases.

 Creating relevant content to share with your leads can improve perceptions around your brand and help get your sales reps to more conversations.
 By giving the appearance of customized messaging, you will be able to connect with prospects on a deeper level.
 If you have detailed, templated content surrounding a pain point they are having, it will hit close to home with them.